-EPiServer Commerce has full support for the standard EPiServer Membership and Role Providers, including Multiplex and Active Directory.
-EPiServer Commerce uses the ASP.NET membership provider model to provide secure user management for the framework.
-By using the provider model, one can write a custom provider to store the user information in any system and still have it function within EPiServer Commerce.
+Episerver Commerce has full support for the standard Episerver Membership and Role Providers, including Multiplex and Active Directory.
+Episerver Commerce uses the ASP.NET membership provider model to provide secure user management for the framework.
+By using the provider model, you can write a custom provider to store the user information in any system and still have it function within Episerver Commerce.

 Adding a membership provider

-The first step when using custom membership is to add the custom provider to the application by adding a reference to the library containing the provider.
-By default you do not need this because the "custom" provider is already referenced.
+- When using custom membership, the first step is to add the custom provider to the application by adding a reference to the library containing the provider.
+By default, you do not need this because the "custom" provider is already referenced.

-Next, you need to define the membership provider in the application web.config file:
+- Define the membership provider in the application web.config file.

 <membership defaultProvider="CMSMembershipProvider"> <providers> <add connectionStringName="MembershipSqlConnection" applicationName="eCommerceFramework" enablePasswordRetrieval="false" enablePasswordReset="false" requiresQuestionAndAnswer="false" requiresUniqueEmail="true" passwordFormat="Hashed" passwordStrengthRegularExpression="" minRequiredPasswordLength="1" minRequiredNonalphanumericCharacters="0" name="CMSMembershipProvider" type="Mediachase.Commerce.Customers.Profile.Providers.CustomerSqlMembershipProvider, Mediachase.Commerce" /> </providers> </membership>

 The above code shows the configuration of the CustomerSqlMembershipProvider.
-You would need to change the type to point to your new provider should you want to replace the provider.
+If you want to replace the provider, change the type to point to the new provider.